Best Spray Sunscreen for 2026

 Like all of their products, Trader Joe’s Sunscreen Spray SPF 50+ is available primarily at stores (though often available for higher prices on Amazon).
 If this makes it unavailable to you, the Banana Boat Sport SPF 30 Sunscreen Spray (noted below as an honorable mention) is a great alternative.

-Best reef-safe sunscreen spray for the beach and other natural bodies of water: Raw Elements SPF 50 Mineral Sunscreen Spray
+Best reef-safe sunscreen spray for the beach: Raw Elements SPF 50 Mineral Sunscreen Spray

 Broad spectrum SPF: 50